Cura : Care Beyond Boundaries Logo

 Day 2

 Tooth extraction and implant placement.
 If immediate loading is suitable, a temporary tooth may be fitted with bite restrictions.
-You receive written aftercare instructions and follow up scheduling.
+You receive written aftercare instructions and a follow-up schedule.

 Days 3 To 5

-Short check ups to assess swelling, gum healing and bite comfort.
+Short check-ups assess swelling, gum healing and bite comfort.
 Adjustments are common when a temporary tooth is used to protect the implant from overload.

 Days 5 To 10

-Final in-country review and travel clearance guidance.
-The clinic confirms that healing is progressing and provides remote follow up steps and emergency contact instructions.
+A final in-country review helps guide travel readiness.
+The clinic checks that healing is progressing and provides remote follow-up steps and emergency contact instructions.

 Later Stage